gromacs/gromacs/docs/dev-manual/doxygen.rst

    developers.
 3. Full documentation (suffix ``-full``), which includes (nearly) all (documented) functions and classes in the source tree.
+4. Maximally verbose documentation (suffix ``-dev``) with everything doxygen can extract as well as additional internal links.

 Each subsequent level of documentation includes all the documentation from the levels above it.
 The suffixes above refer to the suffixes of Doxygen input and